realworldocaml/book/en/command-line-parsing.md

 then check your OS documentation to configure completion correctly.

-One last bit of information you'll need to find is the location of the `bash_completion.d` directory.
-This is where all the shell fragments that contain the completion logic are held.
-On Linux, this is often in `/etc/bash_completion.d`, and in Homebrew on Mac OS X it would be `/usr/local/etc/bash_completion.d` by default.
+One last bit of information you'll need to find is the location of the
+<filename>bash_completion.d</filename> directory.
+This is where all the shell fragments
+that contain the completion logic are held.
+On Linux, this is often in <filename>/etc/bash_completion.d</filename>, and in Homebrew on Mac OS X it would be
+<filename>/usr/local/etc/bash_completion.d</filename> by default.

 ### Generating completion fragments from Command

 The Command library has a declarative description of all the possible valid options, and it can use this information to generate a shell script which provides completion support for that command.
-To generate the fragment, just run the command with the `COMMAND_OUTPUT_INSTALLATION_BASH` environment variable set to any value.
+To generate the fragment, just run the command with the <envar>COMMAND_OUTPUT_INSTALLATION_BASH</envar>
+environment variable set to any value.

-For example, let's try it on our MD5 example from earlier, assuming that the binary is called `basic_md5_with_flags` in the current directory.
+For example, let's try it on our MD5 example from earlier, assuming that the binary is called <command>basic_md5_with_flags</command> in the current directory.

 ```frag